 SCBO are pleased to announce the call for our annual student awards.
-The closing date for nominations for all awards is May 1st.
-As usual, we have two student awards up for grabs – one for the best Oceania student presentation at ICCB 2017, and one for … Continue reading SCBO Student Awards for 2019 Now Open
+The closing date for nominations for all awards is 30th April 2019.
+We have two student awards up for grabs – one for the best Oceania student presentation at the 29th International Congress for Conservation Biology (ICCB 2019) in Kuala Lumpur, Malaysia, and one for … Continue reading SCBO Student Awards for 2019 Now Open

 We’re conducting a survey to better understand what SCB Oceania members value about their membership.
 As we undertake our strategic planning for the years ahead, your answers will help to ensure that we focus on the areas that are most important to our members.
 Your responses will be kept anonymous, and the survey will take … Continue reading SCB Oceania Section Membership Benefits Survey

 As many of you may recall, in 2016 SCBO led a statement on land clearing in Australia which was released during our 2016 conference in Brisbane.
 Our statement can be found here.
 In the intervening time land clearing has not slowed.
 The Ecological Society of Australia has recently consolidated key points made in their submission to … Continue reading Sign the Scientists’ Declaration on land clearing in Australia

 Space is filling up quickly for the Student Conference on Conservation Science – Australia 2019!
 Still thinking about attending SCCS-Australia 2019?
 As the registration deadline approaches, more and more students are registering to present their research to conservation scientists from around the world.
 Register now while spots are still open!
 To complete your registration, you will need … Continue reading Space is filling up quickly for the Student Conference on Conservation Science – Australia 2019!